EdenX-97/hacker-desktop-serverless/README.md

 1. To subscribe to RSS feeds, choose FeedApi from the API menu's top right corner button, and then send `/feeds/subscribeAll`.
 2. Switch to NewsApi and send `/news/updateAllNews` to update all news.
 3. Switch to PodcastApi and send `/podcast/updateAllPodcasts` to update all podcasts.
+4. Switch to WeatherApi and input your latitude and longitude in Query with two parameters and send `/weather/updateWeather`, for example:
+   1. lat -33.82375270677538
+   2. lon 151.07842687269158

 After then, launch your frontend in a new terminal: